MileHacker Logo

 • WeChat Pay (微信支付) for payments and communication.

-• Link international credit card to mobile payment apps if you can.
+• Link international credit card to mobile payment apps if possible.

 • ATMs for cash, check for Visa/Mastercard logos.